eve0415/IFPatcher/README.md

   - Can now brew potion that the ingredients does not start from `minecraft:nether_wart`.
 (Ex.
 Potion of Weakness)
 - Plant Sower
   - Till any blocks if possible.
 (You no longer have to use `minecraft:dirt` or `minecraft:grass`)
+- MobImprisonmentTool
+  - Implement blacklist for mobs that can't be imprisoned.

 If you find any other issues related to IF, please open an issue or pull request on this repository.